MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-overview.md

 - Easily customize and connect with tools you already use.
 - Efficiently manage compliance requirements and accessibility guidelines.

-The real-time marketing features differentiate Dynamics 365 Marketing from the competition.
-We’re not just for marketers anymore.
-With AI and natural language input assistance, business users can build event-based journeys that reach customers across multiple touch-points, growing relationships from prospects, through sales and support.

-Some of real-time marketing’s standout features are listed below.
 To read about all of the new features, check out our [2021 wave 1 release plan](https://docs.microsoft.com/dynamics365-release-plan/2021wave1/marketing/dynamics365-marketing/planned-features).
 See a [demo of the real-time marketing features in action](https://youtu.be/8yfIwz3Ue3Q?t=961) from Microsoft Ignite 2021.

 > [!NOTE]
 > Preview features are available in the US region.
 The preview features will be available in the EU region in May.
 Other regions will be supported at the time of general availability.